Susan Page praised for questions but criticized for failing to follow up during VP debate - KESQ

 Gaslighting?

-“At times,” CNN’s Maeve Reston and Stephen Collinson wrote, “it seemed as if the vice president did not realize who he had been working with over the last four years,” a/k/a “a serial liar.”
+“At times,” Maeve Reston and Stephen Collinson wrote in an early edition of their CNN.com story Wednesday night, “it seemed as if the vice president did not realize who he had been working with over the last four years,” a/k/a “a serial liar.”

 “A collection of words without any substance”